ACoAs – Fear of Commitment (Part 2)

 • don’t know how to make small talk.
 Are afraid to say the wrong thing

 • don’t like giving anything to anyone.
-Refuse social invitations
+Refuse most social invitations

 • have trouble identifying needs, wants & dreams